 Welcome to american.nz!

+I’m Dan Keane, an American writer in Aotearoa New Zealand.
+These are my letters between the two countries, filed more weeks than not, covering all angles of the US/NZ exchange and the gringo immigrant life in a fellow sibling of empire.
+All posts, videos, and podcast episodes are free to all subscribers.
 If you enjoy what you read, consider a paid subscription!
 It’s cheap, about the price of a coffee each month, and your support really helps this project happen.

 Who am I?

-I’m a writer, journalist, teacher, and now a PhD candidate in creative writing at Te Herenga Waka Victoria University of Wellington.
-My work has appeared or is forthcoming in The Washington Post, Harper’s, North & South, McSweeney’s, ChinaFile, Zoetrope, The Austin Chronicle, and The Best American Nonrequired Reading, among others.
+I’m a writer, journalist, teacher, and a PhD candidate in creative writing at Te Herenga Waka Victoria University of Wellington.
+My work has appeared or is forthcoming in The Spinoff, The Washington Post, Harper’s, North & South, McSweeney’s, ChinaFile, Zoetrope, The Austin Chronicle, and The Best American Nonrequired Reading, among others.
 I’m a former Bolivia correspondent for The Associated Press, and covered the U.S.-Mexico border for The Big Bend Sentinel in Marfa, Texas.
 I’ve taught writing at NYU Shanghai, NYU Abu Dhabi, and the Universtiy of Michigan.
 I grew up in Tempe, Arizona, sister city to NZ’s own Lower Hutt, and now we live just over the hill in the Wairarapa.
 Maybe this was fate.

 What’s with Superman?